 How Various Social Media Sites Can Help Job Seekers

-There are a variety of social media sites that can help job seekers step up in the career of their choice.
+There are a variety of social media sites that can help teach job seekers how to network for a job and step up in the career of their choice.
 Here is a look at how some of the various social media sites can help job seekers.

 LinkedIn: Recruiters use LinkedIn to look for candidates to fill positions in their company.
 If you don’t have a LinkedIn account, you won’t come up in searches.
 In addition, LinkedIn allows job seekers an opportunity to research companies, recruiters, and interviewers before they send in their job applications and resumes.